AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-provision-linux-clusters.md

 | Edge: default VM size | | | | |Windows: D12 v2; Linux: D4 v2 |
 | Edge: recommended VM size | | | | |Windows: D12 v2, D13 v2, D14 v2; Linux: D4 v2, D12 v2, D13 v2, D14 v2 |

-> [AZURE.NOTE]
+> [!NOTE]
 > Head is known as *Nimbus* for the Storm cluster type.
 Worker is known as *Region* for the HBase cluster type and as *Supervisor* for the Storm cluster type.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > If you plan on having more than 32 worker nodes, either at cluster creation or by scaling the cluster after creation, then you must select a head node size with at least 8 cores and 14 GB of RAM.
 >
 >

 You can add other components such as Hue or R to these basic types by using [script actions](#customize-clusters-using-script-action).

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > HDInsight clusters come in a variety of types, which correspond to the workload or technology that the cluster is tuned for.
 There is no supported method to create a cluster that combines multiple types, such as Storm and HBase on one cluster.
 >
 >

 If your solution requires technologies that are spread across multiple HDInsight cluster types, you should create an Azure virtual network and create the required cluster types within the virtual network.
 This configuration allows the clusters, and any code you deploy to them, to directly communicate with each other.

-For more information on using an Azure virtual network with HDInsight, see [Extend HDInsight with Azure virtual networks](/documentation/articles/hdinsight-extend-hadoop-virtual-network/).
+For more information on using an Azure virtual network with HDInsight, see [Extend HDInsight with Azure virtual networks](./hdinsight-extend-hadoop-virtual-network.md).

-For an example of using two cluster types within an Azure virtual network, see [Analyze sensor data with Storm and HBase](/documentation/articles/hdinsight-storm-sensor-data-analysis/).
+For an example of using two cluster types within an Azure virtual network, see [Analyze sensor data with Storm and HBase](./hdinsight-storm-sensor-data-analysis.md).

 ## Cluster tiers
-Azure HDInsight provides the big data cloud offerings in two categories: Standard and [Premium](/documentation/articles/hdinsight-component-versioning/#hdinsight-standard-and-hdinsight-premium).
+Azure HDInsight provides the big data cloud offerings in two categories: Standard and [Premium](./hdinsight-component-versioning.md#hdinsight-standard-and-hdinsight-premium).
 HDInsight Premium includes R and other additional components.
 HDInsight Premium is supported only on HDInsight version 3.5.

 The following table lists the HDInsight cluster type and HDInsight Premium support matrix.